 The Short Answer

 You’re here for a simple answer, and that answer is: probably.
-If you’re looking to the government for funding for your business, look no further (or anywhere else, really) than the Small Business Administration (SBA).
-There are a few loan products they offer, each with their own requirements, for which you may qualify.
+If you’re looking to the government for funding for your business, look no further (or anywhere else, really) than the U.S. Small Business Administration (SBA).
+The coronavirus showed us that the government is willing to step in to provide loan funds to businesses in hopes to increase economic development.
+There are a few loan products the SBA offers small business borrowers, each with their own requirements, for which your business may qualify.

 Government Business Loan Types

-The SBA offers three types of startup loans:
+The SBA offers three types of startup loans as financing options:

 What sets these apart from most other business loans is the lack of a requirement for time in business.
-Most lenders will require that you have at least two years in business before they can approve you, but these three loan types omit the requirement, giving you an advantage.
+Most lenders will require that you have at least two years in business before they can approve you, but these three loan types omit the requirement, giving you an advantage in getting business financing.

 SBA Microloan